Dakantz/CLEANR/description_ontug.md

   - `NousResearch/Hermes-3-Llama-3.2-3B` + a finetuned LoRA-version
   - `NousResearch/Hermes-3-Llama-3.1-8B`
   - `gpt-4o-mini-2024-07-18`
-* Merged with the Graphwise team:
+* Merged with the Graphwise team, strategy based on run ID (either intersection or union):
   - Type of training applied.
 Finetuning `microsoft/BiomedNLP-BiomedELECTRA-base-uncased-abstract` on task T61 after that the model is further finetuned on task T623.
   - Pre-processing methods.
 The one provided in the baseline repo
   - Training data used.
 The one provided by the competition organizers plus data annotated by the gliner model provided as baseline.